-112 Successful communities require a range of local services and facilities including schools, nurseries, workplaces, healthcare, spiritual, recreational, civic and commercial uses.
+112 Successful communities require a range and variety of local services and community facilities including schools, nurseries, workplaces, healthcare, spiritual, recreational, civic and commercial uses.
 These:

-- represent the needs and aspirations of the existing and future local community, including all ages and abilities; - support everyday life and encourage sustainable lifestyles; - are convenient and within walking or cycling distance on accessible routes to local homes and other facilities: and - are located to complement rather than conflict with neighbouring uses in terms of noise, servicing and ventilation.
+- represent the varied needs and aspirations of the existing and future local community, including all ages and abilities; - support everyday life and encourage sustainable lifestyles; - are convenient and within walking or cycling distance on accessible routes to local homes and other facilities; and - are located to complement rather than conflict with neighbouring uses in terms of noise, servicing and ventilation.

-113 Mixed-use development creates an active and vibrant place that feels like a centre or destination.
+113 Mixed-use development creates an active and vibrant place with an intensity that feels like a centre or destination - see

+Built form.
 Typically, it is appropriate in urban locations and the centres of larger scale developments.

 - 114 In well-designed mixed-use development, the interrelationship between different uses is designed to cater well for all users.
-Particular attention is paid to: - the arrangement of ground floor uses, to ensure they are occupied successfully; and - the access arrangements to upper floors, especially to homes.
+Particular attention is paid to: - the arrangement of ground floor uses, to ensure they are occupied successfully; - the access arrangements to upper floors, especially to homes.